Need to replace a sewer line? You might be worried how much it’ll cost you.

-Call us to schedule a free and detailed estimate.
+Call us to schedule a detailed estimate.
 With more than 40 years of experience, you can trust that Michael & Son will deliver five-star performance.
 We offer 24/7 emergency support to ensure that all your needs are covered — even if it’s Sunday at 2 in the morning.
 Learn more about what to expect when you hire us by visiting our sewer line replacement page.

 This blog was written on Jan 13, 2021.
 Any pricing information is subject to change.